hallgren/eventsourcing/README.md

 type AgedOneYear struct {}
 ```

 When an aggregate is first created, an event is needed to initialize the state of the aggregate.
 No event, no aggregate.
-Below is an example of a constructor that returns the `Person` aggregate and inside it binds an event via the `TrackChange` function.
+Example of a constructor that returns the `Person` aggregate and inside it binds an event via the `TrackChange` function.
 It's possible to define rules that the aggregate must uphold before an event is created, in this case the person's name must not be blank.

 ```go
 // CreatePerson constructor for Person